-Repeated here is the table presented last year to illustrate the impact of such growth on Sudbury, especially relative to other communities.
+I am repeating here the table I presented last year to illustrate the impact of such growth on Sudbury, especially relative to other communities.
 Even though both school systems are not projecting large growth in enrollment for FY09, the Town of Sudbury still must deal with this large enrollment as a percent of population factor.